openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### MicroShift version metadata persistence

-_TODO: 1 backup per ostree deployment_

 When MicroShift is up and running healthy, it will persist its own version into a file within data dir, e.g.:
 ```
 {
   "microshift": "4.14.0",
-  "ostree": "deployment-id"
+  "ostree": "rhel-8497faf62210000ffb5274c8fb159512fd6b9074857ad46820daa1980842d889.0"
 }
 ```

+- value of `ostree` will be used during
+  - backup to create directory matching the deployment, and later by
+  - rollback or restore to select right backup without needing to traverse every backup and inspecting metadata.

+- value of `microshift` will be used during data migration to decide if
+  - migration can be skipped,
+  - migration needs to be blocked,
+  - migration can be attempted.

 ### Allowing and blocking MicroShift storage migration (upgrade/downgrade)